Stellantis/stellantis.github.io/connected-vehicles/3-privacy.md

 # Infotainment Settings

 {% capture text %}
-Depending on the [services]({{site.baseurl}}/connected-vehicles/access-requirements#connected-vehicle-services) subscribed by the owner of the vehicles, relevant data will be sent to Stellantis servers through mobile network.
+Depending on the *connected services* subscribed by the owner of the vehicles, relevant data will be sent to Stellantis servers through mobile network.

 Within the vehicle infotainment system, the user can select between **3 privacy settings**:
 - <strong>Data & Location:</strong> geolocation & subscribed services relevant data are refreshed.